-Canon 2000D versus Leica M Typ 262
+Canon 2000D vs Leica M Typ 262

 The Canon EOS 2000D (called Canon T7 in some regions) and the Leica M (Typ 262) are two digital cameras that were announced, respectively, in February 2018 and November 2015.
 The 2000D is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
 The cameras are based on an APS-C (2000D) and a full frame (M Typ 262) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 23.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 23.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Leica M Typ 262

 The physical size and weight of the Canon 2000D and the Leica M Typ 262 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 262 is notably smaller (15 percent) than the Canon 2000D.
 However, the M Typ 262 is substantially heavier (43 percent) than the 2000D.
 It is noteworthy in this context that the M Typ 262 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.